broeneatsdinner/Dinner-Lab-Wiki/Bug-Branches.md

 ##### Behind the Scenes

-When the bug number is present in the pull request's title, JIRA will automatically switch the status of the bug to "Under Code Review".
+When the bug number is present in the pull request's title, JIRA will automatically switch the status of the bug to **"Under Code Review"**.
 Thus, creating a pull request like `UT-380: Description of Bug` will cause bug number `UT-380` on JIRA to be updated.
 The same happens for two or more bugs listed in the title of the pull request.

 ***